 - Governance rewards emissions are maintained, strongly favouring staking and governance participation andincentivising long-term holding.

-- A new Strategic Reserve accumulates MNT from buyback processes, supporting on-market scarcity and MNT demand.
+- A new Strategic Reserve accumulates MINTY from buyback processes, supporting on-market scarcity and MINTY demand.

 Disciplined tokenomics that constrict supply powerfully support the protocol’s token economy.
 The new tokenomics protect Minterest from likely worsening macroeconomic headwinds while allowing the protocol to successfully attract long term TVL despite such conditions.